Jokic Will Lose Over $200,000 For Suspension Against Pacers

 Publish date:

 $210,000?
-That's How Much This Player Will Lose For Being Suspended For The Pacers-Nuggets Game
+That's How Much This Player Lost For Being Suspended For The Pacers-Nuggets Game For What He Did Against The Heat

-Nikola Jokic was suspended by the NBA for what he did against the Miami Heat on Monday, and will not play in the game against the Indiana Pacers on Wednesday.
+Nikola Jokic was suspended by the NBA for what he did against the Miami Heat on Monday, and did not play in the Denver Nuggets win over the Indiana Pacers.

-The Indiana Pacers are in Denver playing the Nuggets on Wednesday evening, and they did not have to face the 2021 MVP Nikola Jokic.
+The Denver Nuggets beat the Indiana Pacers 101-98 on Wednesday night, but they did so without their MVP Nikola Jokic.

 Jokic was suspended for his actions in the game against the Miami Heat on Monday night (see Bleacher Report's tweet below).

-According to ESPN's Bobby Marks, missing the game will cost Jokic $210,417, and his tweet can be seen embedded below.
+According to ESPN's Bobby Marks, missing the game will cost Jokic $210,417, and the tweet can be seen embedded below from the Twitter account of Marks.

 Read More